wiredopposite/Jafar/README.md

 # Jafar
 ![Jafar PCB](https://github.com/wiredopposite/Jafar/blob/main/images/Jafar.jpg?raw=true)

-This is a custom board reimagination of the Aladdin chip for the Original Xbox. gerbers are available [here](Gerber_PCB_jafar_2022-12-09.zip)
+This is a custom board reimagination of a custom board reimagination of the Aladdin chip for the Original Xbox which is also a reimagination of some other thing.
+Gerbers are available [here](Gerber_PCB_jafar_2022-12-09.zip)

 This VHDL was written by PsychoChewbacca and released with his AladdinXBlast repository